percona/percona-xtrabackup/doc/source/howtos/setting_up_replication.rst

 Now the transaction logs are applied to the data files, and new ones are created: your data files are ready to be used by the MySQL server.

-The :option:`--use-memory` ``=2G`` option indicates Xtrabackup to use 2 Gigas of RAM for the process.
+The :option:`--use-memory` ``=2G`` option indicates Xtrabackup to use 2 Gigabytes of RAM for the process.
 Adjust this amount to your situation in order to speed up the task.

 STEP 3: Configure The Slave's MySQL server
 ==========================================